roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  She found herself looking ahead, trying to anticipate the next bump or bounce.
 So, she closed her eyes, giving her body over to the mercy of the truck and her bonds and this brutal yet wonderful terrain.
 These rocks had never been put to a better purpose, she thought, as her pussy warmed and began to cream, slowly at first, then building into a churning tunnel of juice that bubbled and surged, ready to spill all over that wonderful dildo.

  Suddenly, the truck stopped and Cori moaned.
 Denied again, she thought.
 But Ty was looking at her, smiling with lust.
 "They call this the gauntlet," he said, pointing ahead to a long series of rocks that had been moved into sort of course.
 She could see the rocks were a mixture of large and small and they seemed to go on for over 200 yards.
 She could practically feel the truck rocking up and down like a ship in a storm and thought about that dildo thrusting relentlessly in and out of her.
 She nearly came then as she nodded her approval for Ty to proceed.
 He gunned the engine and they were off, lifting off the ground several times, then crashing back down as that eight-inch dildo felt like it went nine inches deep.
 She came half way through the gauntlet and came three more times by the time Ty had completed his third pass.
-Report_Story #4